"Alex 25" and "Alex30" FRACTIONAL STILLS – now upgraded.

 |

-Just recently we started production of 30L fractional
+Just recently, we started the fabrication of 30L fractional

-distillers, and these still are a bit different from the
+distillers.
+These stills are a bit different from the previous

-previous model of "Alex 25" the apparatus has a bigger 30l
+"Alex 25" model; the apparatus has a bigger 30l capacity boiler

-capacity boiler, and a new kind of re-designed fractional and
+and a new kind of re-designed fractional and stripping columns.

-The difference between the new columns and ones from the old
+The difference between the new columns and the ones from the old

 design is that the new distillation columns require less water